The building temperature protocol sets limits for heating and cooling across the College estate

 Room temperature guidance for academic and office areas:

 - The College operates a standard protocol for the heating and cooling of its buildings in order to meet our obligations to reduce carbon emissions, in accordance with current HEFCE and Government objectives.

-- This support the College’s Carbon strategy and have been endorsed for implementation by the Carbon Management Board.
+- This supports the College’s Carbon strategy and endorsed for implementation by the Carbon Management Board.

-- The College recognises that the conservation of energy is as an area where a major effort is needed to reduce global warming and to preserve the earth’s resources.
+- The College recognises that the conservation of energy is an area where a major effort is needed to reduce global warming and to preserve the earth’s resources.

 - Effective and efficient working environments need to be managed correctly to obtain both financial and productive performance.